-Friday training at Abrasive Finishing Systems included working on the Garboli LPC 300 tube processing machine.
-A customer had recently asked us to polish a selection of Inconel tubes from 25 to 51mm in diameter with a range of different bend formations.
-Luckily, the Garboli machine was perfect for the job.
+A customer recently asked us how they could remove tooling marks & polish a selection of Inconel tubes ranging from 25 to 51mm in diameter with a number of different bend formations.
+Luckily, our Garboli LPC 300 demo machine was perfect for the job.

-Initially, the Garboli machine was fitted with the 220 grit JF4Top Aluminium Oxide belt.
-JF4top is a very flexible belt material and when used with a wave-cut edge JF4Top belt you can manoeuvre the work piece easily as you are passing it through the machine.
+Initial trials were conducted with our Garboli demonstration machine which was fitted with the 180 grit JF4Top Aluminium Oxide belt which also contains coolants & grinding aids – ideal for working on inconel.
+JF4top is a very flexible belt material but to increase the flexibility further we conducted this trial using belts with a wave-cut edge.
+The wave-cut edge increases the operators ability to manoeuvre the workpiece easily as the tube is passed through the machine and removes the risk of leaving chatter marks around the tube.
 Especially useful when working with tubes of different shapes and sizes as we were!

 Our next stage included switching belts to the Surface Conditioning belt.
 This allows you to work deep into the bends of the work piece to reduce some of the deeper bending marks and other remaining surface damage.